 Menu item Description Corresponding parameter Control mode Selects whether to use scalar or vector control mode.
-99.04 Motor control mode For information on scalar control mode, see Speed compensated stop on page 131.
+99.04 Motor control mode For information on scalar control mode, see Speed compensated stop on page 136 .
+For information on vector control mode, see Rush control on page 133.
 Nominal values Enter the motor's nominal values from the motor's nameplate.
 99.06 Motor nominal current 99.12 Motor nominal torque Thermal protection estimated The settings in this submenu are meant to protect the motor from overheating by automatically triggering a fault or warning above a certain temperature.
 35 Motor thermal protection By default, motor thermal estimate protection is on.
-We recommend checking the values for the protection to function properly.
-For more information, see Motor thermal protection on page 137.
+ABB recommends checking the values for the protection to function properly.
+For more information, see Motor thermal protection on page 142 .
 Thermal protection measured The settings in this submenu are meant to protect the motor with a thermal measurement from overheating by automatically triggering a fault or warning above a certain temperature.
-35 Motor thermal protection For more information, see Motor thermal protection on page 137 .
-Start mode Sets how the drive starts the motor (e.g. premagnetize or not).
-21 Start/stop mode Flux braking Sets how much current to use for braking, ie. how the motor is magnetized before starting.
-For more information, see Flux braking on page 124.
+35 Motor thermal protection For more information, see Motor thermal protection on page 142.
+Start mode: Sets how the drive starts the motor (e.g. pre-magnetize or not).
+21 Start/stop mode Flux braking: Sets how much current to use for braking, ie. how the motor is magnetized before starting.
+For more information, see Flux braking on page 129.
 97.05 Flux braking U/f ratio: The form of voltage to frequency ratio below field weakening point.
-For more information, see Speed compensated stop on page 131.
+For more information, see Speed compensated stop on page 136.
 97.20 U/F ratio IR compensation: Sets how much to boost voltage at zero speed.
 Increase this for higher break-away torque.
-For more information, see IR compensation for scalar motor control on page 122.
+For more information, see IR compensation for scalar motor control on page 127.
 97.13 IR compensation Pre-heating Turns pre-heating on or off.
 The drive can prevent condensation in a stopped motor by feeding it a fixed current (% of motor nominal current).
 Use in humid or cold conditions to prevent condensation.
-21.14 Pre-heating input source 21.16 Pre-heating current Phase order If the motor turns in the wrong direction, change this setting to fix the direction instead of changing the phase order on the motor cable.
+21.14 Pre-heating input source 21.16 Pre-heating current Phase order: If the motor turns in the wrong direction, change this setting to fix the direction instead of changing the phase order on the motor cable.
 99.16 Motor phase order